Warning: MASSIVE spoilers for the entire series ahead.

 - Our Souls Are Different: Your divine soul and Irenicus' mundane soul are literally different, so a key part of his plan is to steal yours.

-- Outside-Context Villain: In the context of the Bhaalspawn saga.
-Irenicus basically comes out of nowhere in the intro of the second game, captures you without any prior warning or explanation, and his plans have absolutely nothing to do with Bhaal at all: He targets you for your divine soul but literally any bhaalspawn or half-god (which there are a lot of in the Realms) could have done the trick.
+- Outside-Context Problem: In the context of the Bhaalspawn saga.
+Irenicus basically comes out of nowhere in the intro of the second game, captures you without any prior warning or explanation, and his plans have absolutely nothing to do with Bhaal at all: he targets you for your divine soul but literally any Bhaalspawn or half-god (which there are a lot of in the Realms) could have done the trick.
 Once defeated, he is forgotten entirely.

 - Planet Heck: Irenicus didn't plan to fight you in Hell, but he has no problem with doing so once it happens.

-- Pragmatic Villainy: He isn't adverse to throwing down his weapons and allowing himself to be taken to prison.
+- Pragmatic Villainy: Often.
+He takes no joy in the despicable things he does and is never needlessly cruel.
+He even claims to regret doing to you what was done to him.
+He also isn't averse to throwing down his weapons and allowing himself to be taken to prison.
 Granted, he later escapes, kills all of his jailers, and turns said prison into his new evil lair, but still...

 - Roaring Rampage of Revenge: See above.
 He also goes on a literal one in one of the visions Queen Ellesime shows CHARNAME, tearing the fleeing elves apart one by one.